jose-manuel/npfc/README.rst

 Documentation
 =============

-The full documentation is available at: https://github.com/jose-manuel/npfc.
+The full documentation is available at: https://npfc.readthedocs.io/.
 It describes the API, as well as the different workflows implemented.
+Moreover, a few tutorials are being included to show how to use this library in some practical use.

 Contribution
 ============